ducbao414/docshift/README.md

 1. Pre-process images through your server/proxy
 2. Convert to blob URLs or data URLs
 3. Replace src attributes before conversion

+### Acknowledgments
+DocShift is built on top of [mammoth.js](https://github.com/mwilliamson/mammoth.js) and [docx](https://github.com/dolanmiu/docx)

+Thanks to these projects for doing the heavy lifting!

+A few years back I built [win32.run](https://github.com/ducbao414/win32.run), a Windows XP recreation in the browser that included a basic imitation of MS Word with the ability to open and edit DOCX files directly in the browser.

+Finally got around to extracting the document conversion bits into this standalone library.